-Extracting Java class information from AOT-compiled binary files
+Extracting Java class information from binary files compiled by AOT

-AOT compilation in the Java world has been a long-discussed topic, but until GraalVM came along, there were no tools that could achieve efficient AOT compilation, let alone drive the entire ecosystem.
-Although GraalVM provides the native-image tool that effectively assists developers in AOT compilation, achieving out-of-the-box AOT compilation for Java applications is still very challenging due to the complexity and diversity of the Java ecosystem, especially with widespread use of reflection and proxy technologies in various common frameworks.
+The ahead-of-time (AOT) compilation in the Java world has been a topic of debate for a long time, but until the emergence of GraalVM, there was no tool that could achieve good AOT compilation, let alone drive the entire ecosystem.
+Despite GraalVM providing the native-image tool to effectively assist developers in AOT compilation, achieving out-of-the-box AOT compilation for Java applications is still very challenging due to the complexity and diversity of the Java ecosystem, especially with reflection and proxy technologies widely used in various common frameworks.

-Thanks to the Spring framework team for their Spring Native project, which allows one-click AOT compilation of projects through Maven or Gradle plugins.
-Of course, currently it is only applicable to Spring Boot projects.
+Thanks to the Spring Native project by the Spring Framework team, they are able to achieve one-click AOT compilation of projects through Maven or Gradle plugins.
+However, currently it is only applicable to Spring Boot projects.

-Here is the official Spring Native example for generating Java applications with AOT compilation (Testing environment: Ubuntu 20.04, Docker 20.10.6)
+Here are the official Spring Native examples for generating AOT compiled Java applications (Test environment: Ubuntu 20.04, Docker 20.10.6)

 git clone https://github.com/spring-projects-experimental/spring-native.git